thelinuxlich/template_jsdoc_ts/README.md

 - npm run lint
 - npm run format

-You can also optionally build the project with `npm run build` if you are developing a frontend or just want to remove the `import.meta.vitest` code
+You can also optionally build the project with `npm run build` if you are developing a frontend or just want to remove the `import.meta.vitest` code.
+You might want to customize `vitest.config.js` to your project then.